cessda/cessda.guidelines.public/platform/authenticating-with-eduteams.md

 * Email Address
 * Groups
   * These are assigned in eduTEAMS Virtual Organisations, and can be used to restrict functionality like an editor to authorised users.
-  * `urn:geant:eduteams.org:service:eduteams:group:CESSDA-Test:developers#eduteams.org`
+  * `urn:geant:eduteams.org:service:eduteams:group:cessda.vo.eduteams.org:developers#eduteams.org`
-    * Users with this group string are part of the *CESSDA-Test* VO and the *developers* group
+    * Users with this group string are part of the *CESSDA* VO and the *developers* group
     * More examples are part of the reference documentation